Skip to content

 Each worker can be terminated by sending a SIGINT (Ctrl+C) or by using the scripts mentioned above.

-After setting up the workers, before we run Daphne we need to specify which IPs and ports the workers are listening too.
-For now we use an environmental variable called DISTRIBUTED_WORKERS where we list IPs and ports of the workers separated by a comma.
+After setting up the workers, before we run DAPHNE we need to specify which IPs and ports the workers listen to.
+For now, we use an environment variable called DISTRIBUTED_WORKERS where we list IPs and ports of the workers separated by comma.

 # Example for 2 workers.